Back to All Posts

 • Inviting them into a quieter room to talk.

-It’s easy to get carried away in conversation or loud gift exchanges, but be sure to include some quality family time that your parents or grandparents will be happy to participate in.
+It’s easy to get carried away in conversation or loud gift exchanges, but be sure to include some quality family time that your senior loved ones will be happy to participate in.

-Singing old familiar songs is another great way to keep your senior loved ones engaged with the whole family.
+Singing old familiar songs is another great way to spend the holidays with seniors.
 After dinner, you can take a leisurely drive to look at holiday lights.
 Or, if playing games is a family holiday tradition, ask them to pick from among their favorites!

 Holiday Support for Family Caregivers